Larry Poindexter: Career

-He was a recurring character on season 3 of JAG, as the doomed lawyer/love interest (Dalton Lowne) of Major Sarah "Mac" MacKenzie (Catherine Bell), who falls prey to another man obsessed with Mac.
+He played a recurring character on season 3 of JAG, Dalton Lowne, the doomed lawyer/love interest of Major Sarah "Mac" MacKenzie (Catherine Bell), who falls prey to another man obsessed with Mac.
 He appeared in the soap operas Santa Barbara, Days of Our Lives, and was a frequent guest on the MTV show Just Say Julie.
-He appeared on such primetime shows as Quantum Leap, How I Met Your Mother, and Friends.
-He appeared in Blade: The Series as FBI agent Ray Collins.
+He appeared in Quantum Leap, How I Met Your Mother, and Friends.
+He was in Blade: The Series as FBI agent Ray Collins.

-Poindexter was lead singer for the Alt-Country band The High Lonesome in the 1990s.
+Poindexter was lead singer for the alternative country band The High Lonesome in the 1990s.
 Their album Feel Free To Do So was released in 1995.

+He was one of the producers of The Cher Show at the Neil Simon Theatre in 2018/19.

 Personal life

-His father, H. R. Poindexter, is a Tony award-winning light and set designer.
+His father, H. R. Poindexter, was a Tony Award-winning light and set designer.
 His wife is Carol Kritzer, a casting director, whom he married in 2002.
-The couple has twin sons.
+The couple have twin sons.